dangduomg/minibuntu/README.md

 As can be seen, minibuntu-rescue is only about half the size of SystemRescue, while still having enough features to be usable.

-Even with minibuntu-canon, which is twice as heavy, compare with Xubuntu's official ISO:
+Even with minibuntu-canon, which is more than twice as heavy, compare with Xubuntu's official ISO:
-- minibuntu-canon-2025.11.12.23.24.32.iso: 1.33 GiB
+- minibuntu-canon-2025.12.18.00.07.39.iso: 1.44 GiB
 - xubuntu-24.04.3-desktop-amd64.iso: ~4.0 GB

 minibuntu spins aim to reduce ISO size as much as possible while still